chinlinCHEN/DeepRestClassification-Proboscis_labelling/README.md

 ## Steps of the pipeline

-The overview of the pipeline:
+The overview of the steps:
 <p align="left">
   <img align="center" width="780" src="/images/Diagram.png">
 </p>